jackwrfuller/jackwrfuller.github.io/content/resume.md

 ### Bachelor of Finance, Economics, and Statistics (Honours)
 - Graduated with First Class Honours in Statistics with a 6.8 GPA.

+### Specialist Mathematics Extension - The Australian National University
+- Graduated with 7.0 GPA and 94.5 WAM.

+### Year 12 Certificate - Hawker College
+- Graduated as Dux with 99.7 ATAR

 # Work Experience

 # Awards